Mental Health Evaluation for Asylum, Hardship Waiver, VAWA Petition, or U/T-Visa in NJ, NY, FL

 $1,000

-Our evaluations can help victims of crime or domestic violence who are applying and seeking relief under the Violence Against Women Act (VAWA) by documenting the psychological effects of the trauma they have experienced.
+Our evaluations help victims of domestic violence who are applying and seeking relief under the Violence Against Women Act (VAWA) by documenting the psychological effects of the trauma they have experienced.

 U/T-Visa Evaluation